mecaneer23/get-commit-links/README.md

 ## Usage

-Run in a terminal in the same directory as your git repository
+Run in a terminal in the same directory as your git repository.
+By default, get commits from the last two hours.

 ## Options